Last Updated on 22nd January 2023 by peppe8o

 Click the “Flash!” button and wait for the operation to be completed:

-If you want to use your Raspberry PI as Desktop PC with a monitor, then you can insert the SD card inside Raspberry Pi, connect your monitor and connect the power supply.
+If you want to use your Raspberry PI as Desktop PC with a monitor, then you can insert the SD card inside the Raspberry Pi, connect your monitor and connect the power supply.
 You will log on to your desktop with the default user (user: pi; password:raspberry).

 OPTIONAL: Enabling Remote Desktop